tboudreaux/GridFire/docs/static/mainpage.md

 4D-STAR is funded by European Research Council (ERC) under the Horizon Europe programme (Synergy Grant agreement No.
 101071505: 4D-STAR)
 Work for this project is funded by the European Union.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.

 ## Build and Installation Instructions